NanoComp/meep/doc/docs/Field_Functions.md

        (max-abs-field-function (list Ex Hz Dielectric) f (volume (size 2 0 0) (center 0 0 0))) "\n")
 ```

 Finally, we can also output our function to an HDF5 file, similar to the built-in functions to output selected field components, and so on.
-The following outputs an HDF5 file consisting of our function `f` evaluated at every point in the computational cell:
+The following outputs an HDF5 file consisting of our function `f` evaluated at every point in the cell:

 **Python**
 ```py